stevegeek/encoded_id/README.md

 `characters`: the characters of the alphabet.
 Can be a string or array of strings.

-Note that the `characters` of the alphabet must be at least 16 _unique_ characters long.
+Note that the `characters` of the alphabet must be at least 16 _unique_ characters long and must not contain any whitespace characters.

 ```ruby